-- 3.18 Audit and evaluation of the service will be undertaken regularly by the Provider, to ensure quality and standards, within the context of clinical governance, are being maintained. - 3.19 The following information will be provided on a quarterly basis: - number of patients and legs referred to the service - number of patients and legs receiving assessment - number of patients and legs entering treatment - number of patients and legs discharged (split by already healed/ inappropriate/DNA's and referred to Vascular Service - number of completed episodes of care, split by % of patients in first, second, third or subsequent episode of care (note, this includes incomplete episodes of care where the patient has healed or been discharged from the service as healed, requiring Vascular Service, moved out of area, died) - healing rate i.e. the number of legs healed in < 12 weeks/the number of legs completing a 12 week episode of care - waiting times for commencement of treatment (taken as time to assessment where assessment includes first treatment) split by % seen within 2 weeks, and over 6 weeks) - the number of legs and patients managed in the Well Leg Element of the service by referring practice - data submitted to any external organisation (currently the Lindsay Leg Club) and any analysis of that data subsequently received.
+- 3.19 Audit and evaluation of the service will be undertaken regularly by the Provider, to ensure quality and standards, within the context of clinical governance, are being maintained. - 3.20 The following information will be provided on a quarterly basis: - number of patients and legs referred to the service - number of patients and legs receiving assessment - number of patients and legs entering treatment - number of patients and legs discharged (split by already healed/ inappropriate/DNA's and referred to Vascular Service

-- 3.20 The following information will be provided on an annual basis: - the number of patients who have adverse outcomes due to incorrectly treated arterial disease or excessive compression - the number of patients identified and treated for infection (refer to paragraph 3.19) - patient evaluation/satisfaction survey, including complaints - · evidence of staff training and regular update - percentage of non-attendance - results of audit of feedback of discussion between the service and the patient's GP, where the patient's ulcer(s) remains unhealed after two episodes of care.
+- number of completed episodes of care, split by % of patients in first, second, third or subsequent episode of care (note, this includes incomplete episodes of care where the patient has healed or been discharged from the service as healed, requiring Vascular Service, moved out of area, died) - healing rate i.e. the number of legs healed in < 12 weeks/the number of legs completing a 12 week episode of care - waiting times for commencement of treatment (taken as time to assessment where assessment includes first treatment) split by % seen within 2 weeks, and over 6 weeks) - The number of legs and patients managed in the Well Leg Element of the service by referring practice - 3.21 The following information will be provided on an annual basis: - the number of patients who have adverse outcomes due to incorrectly treated arterial disease or excessive compression - the number of patients identified and treated for infection - patient evaluation/satisfaction survey, including complaints - evidence of staff training and regular update - percentage of non-attendance - results of audit of feedback of discussion between the service and the patient's GP, where the patient's ulcer(s) remains unhealed after two episodes of care.